Michael A. Blackstock, PhD

 mike [at] mblackstock.com

 My research focuses on tools and middleware for the Internet of Things, ubiquitous and pervasive computing.
+Currently working on distributed and hosted data flow tools for the IoT using Node-RED.
+Previously built a system called the Web of Things Toolkit - the WoTKit - a web centric system for managing 'things', controlling them, collecting data from them, and storing data they emit.
 In my thesis work I proposed a common programming model for ubiquitous systems based on existing systems' abstractions, and evaluated this model by integrating several representative and well known research systems.

 I have also worked on infrastructure to support large scale interaction and convergence of mobile phones, situated displays and sensors.
 In the past I have worked on peer to peer systems, enterprise middleware for efficient email and web access from mobile devices, mobile phone multiplayer games, and peer to peer collaboration systems.